zalenix/portaldocs/portal-sdk/templates/top-extensions-msportalfx-test.md

 ```

-### lambda functions

-Typescript lambda functions, also known as "the fat arrow" or "() => {}", capture the "this" variable from the surrounding context.
-This can cause problems when trying to access Mocha's current test state.
-See [arrow functions](https://basarat.gitbooks.io/typescript/content/docs/arrow-functions.html) for details.

-### How to capture browser console output
+### Capture browser console output

-When trying to identify reasons for failure of a test, its useful to capture the console logs of the browser that was used to execute your test.
-You can capture the logs at a given level e.g error, warning, etc or at all levels using the LogLevel parameter.
-The following example demonstrates how to call getBrowserLogs and how to work with the result. getBrowserLogs will return a Promise of string[] which when resolved will contain the array of logs that you can view during debug or write to the test console for later analysis.
+Console logs of the browser that was used in testing can be useful when identifying reasons for test failure.
+You can capture the logs at a specified level of error, or at all levels using the `LogLevel` parameter.
+Error levels include warnings, errors, and other severity levels.

+The `getBrowserLogs` method returns a `Promise` of type `string[]` which contains the array of logs when resolved.
+The array can be  viewed during debug or written to the test console for later analysis.
+The following example demonstrates how to call the `getBrowserLogs` method and work with the result.

 ```ts
 import testFx = require('MsPortalFx-Test');